Catherine22/ClassLoader/README.md

 This repository hosts an example of dynamically loading an apk and in-depth documentation.

 It's a very powerful technique to load apks from internal storage with ClassLoader.
-You can automatically update your app without reinstalling because you do everything in your apk which is dynamically loaded.
+You can automatically update your app without reinstalling because everything would be done by your application is dynamically loaded.

 ## 4 steps to master this project
  1. Publisher your class loader apk.